StephanStu/Camera-Based-Vehicle-Position-Estimation/README.md

 TO DO: ADD COMMANDS HERE

 A trip is simulated assuming the same image appears again and again in the camera of the vehicle.
-Find the resulting record of this trip in the same directory as name-of-the-file-passed.csv
+Find the resulting record of this trip in the same directory as the application: results.txt
 Note: Roughly constant vehicle velocity is assumed, as defined in main.cpp:

 ADD DEFINED HERE